avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 He is --> To be <br>
 They were --> To be <br>

-#### Note that I needed to define the part of speech as a verb.
-If part of speech parameter is not defined then the default is set to NOUN.**
+**Note: In lemmatization, the part of speech (pos) needs to be defined.
+In the example above, I define the pos as "v" for verb.
+If the pos parameter is not defined, then the default is set to NOUN.**

-Let's see some examples of how Lemmatization is applied:
+Examples of how Lemmatization is applied:
 ```python
 print("['play', 'playing', 'played'] -------------------->", [lem.lemmatize(word) for word in word_list1])
 print("['feet', 'foot', 'foots', 'footing'] -------------> ", [lem.lemmatize(word) for word in word_list2])